05 Jun Introduction to mindfulness

 Fortunately, there has been enough psychological research in the most recent years to suggest that our brain is very malleable across the whole lifespan and any skill can be practiced to become one of the strengths.
 Practicing mindfulness is very simple and enormously profound for a healthy emotional and psychological wellbeing.

 Mindfulness is about focusing your attention on whatever is happening moment by moment without judging or trying to change it in any way.
-Practicing mindfulness is very simple and fun.
+Practising mindfulness is very simple and fun.
 In mindfulness meditation, you actively choose to control where your mind goes.
 For example, you can choose to pay attention to your breath or the sounds around you.
 While that seems fairly simple, once you actually try it you’ll discover that your attention easily wanders.
 There are plenty of things including our own thoughts which constantly demand our attention without us being even aware of it happening.

 However, it’s worth battling that because practicing the regulation of attention ultimately helps you to live more in the present moment, and reduces our tendency to worry about the past or future thus spending time where you can’t help or change anything anyway.
 This is hugely important because these tendencies are the root cause of much anxiety.